Faruj: Location

 Faruj County is bordered by Quchan County to the east, Turkmenistan to the north, Esfarayen County to the south, and Shirvan County to the west.

 Agriculture

-One of the best factors in attracting tourists and travelers to Faruj is the presence of various nuts and various foods in this area.
-The existence of the Road 22 (Iran) and its passage through the city center caused the city of Faruj to be named as the capital of nuts and dried fruits of Iran since 2010. a city that has lasted until now and its quality and power are increasing day by day.
+One of the best factors in attracting tourists and travelers to Faruj is the presence of various nuts and foods in this region.
+The existence of the Road 22 (Iran) and its passage through the city center caused the city of Faruj to be named as the capital of nuts and dried fruits of Iran since 2010.

 Today, with a good amount of saffron production in Faruj, there is a capacity to provide more grounds for the development of the city by turning Faruj saffron into a national and even global brand.
 Currently, most of the production of saffron and other nuts is exported to Mashhad for sale to tourists.
 With the arrival of processing and packaging companies in the city in recent years, fortunately, great job opportunities are provided for the people of this city.